ArielA147/ariel_academic_website/README.md

-# einav_academic_website
+# ariel_academic_website

-The academic website of Einav Peretz
+The academic website of Ariel Alexi